 Vision and Ethos

-Cleeve Meadow School is new special free school which will provide highly specialised education for 120 pupils between 11 and 19 years old, who have moderate learning difficulties with associated additional needs including autism, speech, language and communication difficulties, associated social and emotional difficulties and sensory impairments.
+Cleeve Meadow School is special free school which provides highly specialised education for 120 students between 11 and 19 years old, who have moderate learning difficulties with associated additional needs including autism, speech, language and communication difficulties, associated social and emotional difficulties and sensory impairments.

-The school will be particularly distinctive from existing local provision as it will work in dual partnership with its co-located mainstream school, Cleeve Park, wherever possible to maximise inclusivity of SEN pupils to mainstream education and providing access to mainstream teaching and shared facilities.
+The school is particularly distinctive from existing local provision as it works in dual partnership with its co-located mainstream school, Cleeve Park, wherever possible to maximise inclusivity of SEN students to mainstream education and providing access to mainstream teaching and shared facilities.

 Cleeve Meadow School fosters a culture that is positive, collaborative and which values and respects every member of its community equally.
-The school builds positive relationships with parents and encourages their full involvement in their pupil’s education.
-The school aims to ensure that the pupils have the maximum opportunity to participate fully in society to enhance their life chances.
-Staff support pupils and help give them the confidence to learn independently.
-It aims to be a centre of excellence for its pupils, parents/carers, staff, local authorities and the wider community.
+The school builds positive relationships with parents and encourages their full involvement in their student’s education.
+The school aims to ensure that the students have the maximum opportunity to participate fully in society to enhance their life chances.
+Staff support students to develop the confidence to learn independently.
+It aims to be a centre of excellence for its students, parents/carers, staff, local authorities and the wider community.

-The school’s ethos will be to minimise the barriers to learning that young people with SEN needs often encounter and provide a range of experiences and opportunities within a safe and caring environment.
+The school’s ethos will be to minimise the barriers to learning that young people with SEND often encounter and provide a range of experiences and opportunities within a safe and caring environment.

 To achieve the vision, Cleeve Meadow School will implement a curriculum with four key elements:

 - An academic and ambitious curriculum

 - The extended and enriched curriculum which fosters skills of communication

 Students will have an Education & Health Care Plan for moderate learning difficulties that may have associated additional needs including autism, speech, language & communication difficulties, associated social and emotional difficulties and sensory impairments.
 To allow the best opportunities for integration into mainstream education students should have the ability to access the mainstream curriculum in parts.